neobotix/elite-robots2/README.md

 `ros2 launch elite_moveit move_group.launch.py`

 You would see the RViz with the robot model spawned.

+*Note:* Please make sure to do velocity scaling before sending goals to the robot.
+The velocity scaling parameters can be found in RViz under the motionplanning plugin.
+Please read through the [Moveit 2 documentation carefully to know more about Moveit.](https://moveit.picknik.ai/humble/index.html)

 ### Simulated robot: